 Why Not a Motel 6?

-The writing that really stood out for me in the Times pieces wasn’t the coverage of the fundraising.
+The writing that really stood out for me in the Times piece wasn’t the coverage of the fundraising.
 No, it was the unnecessary and gratuitous aside about the Clinton family’s August living arrangement for the past few years.

-Cash-seeking candidates from both parties often rely on August to reach vacationing donors who open their wallets, and their palatial homes.
+Cash-seeking candidates from both parties often rely on August to reach vacationing donors who open their wallets and their palatial homes.
 In 2012, the Republican presidential nominee, Mitt Romney, brought in close to $4 million over a single weekend from events in the Hamptons.
 And Mr. Trump, while netting $64 million through online and direct-mail fund-raising in July, also made the trek this summer to the eastern end of Long Island to raise cash.

 But Mr. and Mrs. Clinton have occupied a particular place in the social fabric of the enclave.
 Over the past several summers, they have spent the last two weeks of August in a rented 12,000-square-foot home with a heated pool in East Hampton and in a six-bedroom mansion with a private path to the beach in Sagaponack.
 This year, the former first couple stayed in the guesthouse of Steven Spielberg’s East Hampton compound built on nine acres overlooking Georgica and Lily Ponds.